The Times – Pink Ribbon Society asking for community’s help to stay afloat

 With its signature fundraiser off the calendar, Peters said the organization needs to “find other ways to keep our doors open.”

-To continue providing services to the community, the nonprofit started a GoFundMe and also will be a part of the checkout challenge at Strack & Van Til in October.
+To continue providing services to the community, the nonprofit started a GoFundMe and will participate in the checkout challenge at Strack & Van Til in October.

 “We’re very proud of what we’ve done in the community for 19 years now, and we’re just hoping that we’ve done well enough that people will want us to stay around, and they’ll continue to support us,” Peters said.